 2.)
 Kitchen Improvements

 Often described as the “heart of your home”, the kitchen is always a good place to invest money when making home improvements.
 A minor kitchen remodel may consist of replacing cabinet fronts with raised-panel wood doors and drawers, along with new hardware: replacing wall oven and cook top with energy-efficient models; replacing laminate counter tops; installing a mid-priced sink and faucet; and repainting and replacing flooring.
-The estimated price tag of a minor kitchen remodel is $18,527, adding $13,977 in value to your home, which is 75.4% of the cost.
+The estimated price tag of a minor kitchen remodel is $20,000.
 When updating your home, you may also want to consider replacing any appliances that are more than 10 years old – consider using energy star appliances to help save on your energy bill!
 They may be a little more expensive, but the money you save on your energy bills over time will make up for the initial price difference.

 3.)
 Bathroom Additions and Renovations